 There are no special extra earnings credits for military service after 2001.

-Active duty military service means that you served on Active Duty, Active Duty for Training (ACDUTRA) or were in the Reserves for any of the following United States military organizations:
+Active duty military service means that you served on active duty, active duty for training (ACDUTRA), or were in the Reserves for any of the following U.S. military organizations:

 - Air Force